Beneficial Insects for your Garden:

 Bees:

-Everyone's favourite pollinator, the bumblebee, but have you heard of mason or leafcutter bees?
+Bumblebees are a favourite pollinator, but have you heard of mason or leafcutter bees?
 Alberta has over 380 native species of bees but these three are the top pollinators.
 Mason bees have a blue body and are extremely effective at pollination.
 Leafcutter bees are similar to mason bees but their exterior is more reminiscent of a wasp.
-Leafcutter bees are very useful when planting tomatoes, alfalfa, blueberries, carrots, fruit trees, mints, peas, beans, onions and many wildflowers, for pollination.
+Leafcutter bees are very useful pollinators when planting tomatoes, alfalfa, blueberries, carrots, fruit trees, mints, peas, beans, onions and many wildflowers.

 Butterflies & Moths: